oxc-project/acorn-test262/test-typescript/tests/cases/conformance/controlFlow/controlFlowIIFE.ts.md

                   "start": 774,
                   "end": 795,
                   "raw": "'Test is not defined'",
-                  "value": "Test is not defined"
+                  "value": "Test is not defined",
+                  "regex": null,
+                  "bigint": null
                 }
               ],
               "callee": {